-- Deputy of F&GP which will have already been elected at the Annual meeting. - Other than in exceptional circumstances, cancellation of a meeting may only be made by giving three clear days' notice. - m Where a sub-committee meeting is held at an alternative venue to the Council Chamber the rules of debate and procedure relating to all other council meetings will apply. - n A designated member of a committee in exceptional circumstances may act on behalf of the clerk in taking minutes. - o Planning Committee site visits shall be arranged by the Clerk under the direction of the Chairman of Planning and will be held at a time on a date convenient to members of the Committee subject to Section 25 regarding the need for councillors not to act alone. - p No decision shall be made at a site visit.
-The decision shall be made after thorough debate at the relevant Environment and planning Committee meeting. - q Members are required to attend Council and Committee meetings where elected to serve.
-If a member fails throughout six months to attend any meetings that member automatically ceases to be a member of the Council, unless a 'statutory excuse' has been given and accepted by the Council. - r Councillors will be expected to serve on at least two of the Council's main Committees, of which one shall be either the Recreation, Amenities and War Memorials Committee of the Highways and Transport Committee. - s Should a member have cause to withdraw from a meeting of Council, Committee or Sub-Committee, on his return he may not join in debate or vote until such time as new business proceeds. - t No member may vote on any issue if they have not been present for the full discussion of the issue. - u At every committee and sub-committee meeting the first business shall be to appoint a Chairman if the elected Chairman and Deputy Chairman are absent. - In every year, not later than the meeting at which the annual budget forecast is settled, the Council shall review the pay and conditions of service of existing employees.
-Recommendations will be made by the Staff Sub-Committee, a Sub-Committee of the Finance & General Purposes Committee, consisting of at least two chairmen or deputy chairmen of Committees and two councillors, at best practise to include at least two members of each gender.
+- Deputy of F&GP which will have already been elected at the Annual meeting. - Prior to electing a new Chairman of a committee, Councillors should have the opportunity to raise any questions.
+The prospective Chairman should be present at a Full Council Part 2 meeting to answer any questions, except during exceptional circumstances. - m Other than in exceptional circumstances, cancellation of a meeting may only be made by giving three clear days' notice. - n Where a sub-committee meeting is held at an alternative venue to the Council Chamber the rules of debate and procedure relating to all other council meetings will apply. - o A designated member of a committee in exceptional circumstances may act on behalf of the clerk in taking minutes. - p Planning Committee site visits shall be arranged by the Clerk under the direction of the Chairman of Planning and will be held at a time on a date convenient to members of the Committee subject to Section 25 regarding the need for councillors not to act alone. - q No decision shall be made at a site visit.
+The decision shall be made after thorough debate at the relevant Environment and planning Committee meeting. - r Members are required to attend Council and Committee meetings where elected to serve.
+If a member fails throughout six months to attend any meetings that member automatically ceases to be a member of the Council, unless a 'statutory excuse' has been given and accepted by the Council. - s Councillors will be expected to serve on at least two of the Council's main Committees, of which one shall be either the Recreation, Amenities and War Memorials Committee of the Highways and Transport Committee. - t Should a member have cause to withdraw from a meeting of Council, Committee or Sub-Committee, on his return he may not join in debate or vote until such time as new business proceeds. - u No member may vote on any issue if they have not been present for the full discussion of the issue. - v At every committee and sub-committee meeting the first business shall be to appoint a Chairman if the elected Chairman and Deputy Chairman are absent. - w In every year, not later than the meeting at which the annual budget forecast is settled, the Council shall review the pay and conditions of service of existing employees.
+Recommendations will be made by the Mayor and Deputy Mayor.